faridho/korean-fans/README.md

 # Korean Fans

 🇰🇷 Korean Fans is a user generated content platform for big fans of K[Drama, POP, Food, Culture].
-Integrate with Full Firebase.
+Integrate with Full Firebase

 # Screnshoot